 The optimal fishing season in Dubai runs from October through May, so now is the time to book that chartered deep-sea fishing journey that you’ve always dreamed about.
 Before you set off on the open sea, it’s a good idea to educate yourself about the types of fish that you can expect to catch.
 Knowing your target will go a long way towards finding it and reeling it in.

 The queenfish averages 80cm in length, and has a strongly compressed, oblong-shaped body, with either a single or double line of spots running along its sides.
-They're often found in shore lagoons, reefs, and around offshore islands.
-Being daytime feeders, that's the best time to fish for them.
+They’re often found in inshore lagoons, reefs, and around offshore islands.
+Being daytime feeders, that’s the best time to fish for them.
 Catch them with small, live bait, and trolled lures.
-Remove their course, leathery skin before cooking.
+Remove their coarse, leathery skin before cooking.

 While you should always exercise caution when handling fish, be especially careful with the queenfish!
 Avoid touching the spines of the dorsal and anal fins, as they are poisonous and can inflict painful wounds.

 Kingfish (or king mackerel)